ftijy/TOOFAN-XD/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-LEGEND-OS
+OPTIMUS-DEVIL

-Poject [TOOFAN-XD USERBOT](https://github.com/OPTIMUS-DEVIL/TOOFAN-XD) is free software: you can redistribute it and/or modify
+PROJECT [TOOFAN-XD USERBOT](https://github.com/OPTIMUS-DEVIL/TOOFAN-XD) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by